 The Mobile Outreach Clinic is a highly flexible means of delivering health care to the medically under-served in low income neighborhoods and rural areas in and around Alachua County.
 The Mobile Clinic itself is a large bus containing two exam rooms, a laboratory and a waiting area.
 It is currently staffed by a registered nurse who can screen, refer, and provide case management.
-The Mobile Outreach Clinic is in operation an average of four days per week (please consult our calendar on the home page for exact times and
+The Mobile Outreach Clinic is in operation an average of five days per week (please consult our calendar on the home page for exact times and

 dates).
 A brief overview of our program can be watched by clicking on the video below: